Engielolz/imasimgbot/README.md

 * imagemagick (`convert` and `identify`)

-The other dependencies should come with your Linux distro.
+The other dependencies (like uuidgen) should come with your Linux distro.

 ## Setup